kamitoteles/CMAQ_ADJ_sumpp_material/README.md

 ## Author

-All the tools listed in this repository were developed or edited by Camilo Andrés Moreno.
-Contact: cama9709@gmail.com
+All the tools listed in this repository where developed by Camilo Andrés Moreno as part of it's Masters thesis degree proyect.
+For comments and questions, feel free to remit a message to cama9709@gmail.com.